Priyanka-MP/CODTECH-DevOpsIntern-Task1/README.md

 OVERVIEW OF THE PROJECT.

+Project :

-Project : Web Application Portfolio using Java,SpringBoot,Gradle & Jenkins
+Web Application Portfolio using Java,SpringBoot,Gradle & Jenkins

-Objective:
+Objective :

-Set up a continuous integration/continuous deployment (CI/CD) pipeline using Jenkins to automate the build, test, and deployment processes.
+To create a CI CD pipeline using Jenkins to automate build ,test and deploy process for my web application -portfolio.

-Key Activities:
+Key Activities :

-Install and Configure Jenkins:

-*Installed Jenkins on the local machine.

-*Configured Jenkins with necessary plugins for Git, Gradle, and Java.

-Create a Jenkins Pipeline:

-*Defined a Jenkins pipeline script to automate the build, test, and deployment of a simple web application.

-*Used Jenkinsfile for pipeline as code.

-Build Process:

-*Configured Gradle as the build tool in Jenkins.

-*Set up the build process to compile the Java application.

-Test Process:

-*Integrated JUnit tests into the pipeline.

-*Automated the execution of unit tests during the build process.

-Deployment Process:

-*Configured deployment steps to deploy the application to a local server or cloud environment.
+Necessary requirements gathered , Backend development , Set up CI CD pipeline by writing a jenkins file using scripted pipelines

-Tools Used:
+Tools used :

-*Jenkins: For CI/CD automation.

-*Java: Programming language for the web application.

-*Spring Boot: Framework for building the web application.

-*Gradle: Build automation tool.

-*JUnit: Testing framework for unit tests.
+Java 17 , SpringBoot , Gradle 7.3 , Jenkins 2.426.3  ,Github

 Features: